Overview

 • How are the personal and spiritual aspects of a programme applicant considered?

 The personal and spiritual aspects are considered through: (1) Your personal statement essay that will be 1-2 pages long, that outlines your spiritual journey, and (2) Reference letters from 2 of your referees.
-This will help us understand your spiritual life and ministry involvement.
+These will help us understand your spiritual life and ministry involvement.

 • Will I be able to cope with the programme study while working?